bwhmather/json-config-parser/README.rst

 Syntax
 ------

+Files are structured using square bracket sections, ``#`` comments and ``$key = $value`` options.
+Option values are written in json and can lists and dictionaries be spread over any number of lines.
+To keep parsing simple and files neat, comments, section headers and keys can not be indented and no whitespace is allowed on empty lines.

 Comments start at the beginning of a line with a ``#`` symbol and extend to the line's end.